true-async/php-true-async-rfc/basic.md

 Task 2
 ```

+The `dispose*()` methods can be called multiple times, which is not considered an error.

+If the `Scope::cancel()` method is called with a parameter after the `Scope` has already been cancelled,
+**PHP** will emit a warning indicating that the call will be ignored.

 #### Scope cancellation/disposal order

 If a `Scope` has child `Scopes`, the coroutines in the child `Scopes` will be canceled or disposed first,